 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16074):

-An HE STA shall not transmit an MPDU in an HE PPDU to a STA that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element received from the recipient STA or that exceeds the Maximum A-MSDU Length in the HT Capabilities element received from the recipient STA.
+An HE STA shall not transmit an MPDU in an HE PPDU to a STA that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element received from the recipient STA or that exceeds the Maximum A-MSDU Length in the HT Capabilities element received from the recipient STA unless the MPDU is an HE Compressed Beamforming And CQI frame (see 27.6.3 (Rules for HE sounding protocol sequences)). (#16074)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16251):

 An HE STA shall not transmit an A-MPDU in an HE PPDU to a STA that exceeds the maximum A-MPDU length capability indicated in the HE Capabilities, VHT Capabilities, and HT Capabilities element received from the recipient STA.
-The maximum A-MPDU length capability is obtained as a combination of the Maximum A-MPDU Length Exponent subfields in the HE Capabilities and VHT Capabilities element if the recipient STA has transmitted the VHT Capabilities; otherwise it is obtained from a combination of the Maximum A-MPDU Length Exponent subfields in the HE Capabilities and the HT Capabilities element.
+The maximum A-MPDU length capability is obtained as a combination of the Maximum A-MPDU Length Exponent Extension subfield in the HE Capabilities element and the Maximum A-MPDU Length Exponent subfield in the VHT Capabilities element if the recipient STA has transmitted the VHT Capabilities element; otherwise it is obtained from a combination of the Maximum A-MPDU Length Exponent Extension subfield in the HE Capabilities element and the Maximum A-MPDU Length Exponent subfield in the HT Capabilities element.(#16251)

 An HE AP shall set the RIFS Mode field in the HT Operation element to 0.